microsoft/react-native-windows-samples/docs/hermes.md

 ### Known limitations

-- Hermes dll is not signed by Microsoft
+- Hermes dll is not signed by Microsoft.

 ## Hermes on macOS